Witte Software® https://www.modbustools.com

 This is not free software.
 You are hereby licensed to use the Software for evaluation purposes without charge for a period of 30 days.

-If you use the Software after the 30 day evaluation period a registration fee is required.
+If you use the Software after the 30-day evaluation period a registration fee is required.

 Unregistered use of the Software after the 30-day evaluation period is in violation of U.S. and international copyright laws.